Dubai International Airport: Bus

-Emirates offers a complimentary coach service, which operates three daily services to and from Al Ain, and four daily, to and from Abu Dhabi.
+Emirates has a complimentary coach service, which operates three daily services to and from Al Ain, and four daily, to and from Abu Dhabi.
 So does Etihad.

 Taxi

 The airport is served by the Government owned Dubai Taxi Agency, which provides 24-hour service at the arrivals in every terminal.
-The Airport Taxi fares are rather quite higher than the usual 5 AED fare for normal taxis but rather 500% of the fare starting from 25 dirhams.
+The Airport Taxi fares are higher than the usual 5 AED fare for normal taxis, possibly as high as 25 dirhams.